akrate/requirement-analysis/README.md

 3. **Improves Product Quality and User Satisfaction**
    Thorough requirement analysis leads to software that meets user needs and business goals more effectively, enhancing usability, reliability, and overall satisfaction.

+## Key Activities in Requirement Analysis

+- **Requirement Gathering**
+  This is the initial stage where information is collected from various stakeholders including clients, users, and subject matter experts.
+Techniques like interviews, questionnaires, and workshops are used to gather raw data about what the system should achieve.

+- **Requirement Elicitation**
+  Beyond just collecting information, elicitation involves actively engaging stakeholders to uncover hidden or implicit requirements.
+It requires asking the right questions and facilitating discussions to clarify needs and expectations.

+- **Requirement Documentation**
+  Once requirements are gathered and elicited, they must be clearly documented in a structured and organized manner.
+This includes creating requirement specifications, user stories, or use case documents that serve as reference points for the project.

+- **Requirement Analysis and Modeling**
+  In this phase, the documented requirements are analyzed for feasibility, consistency, and completeness.
+Modeling techniques such as flowcharts, data models, and use case diagrams are used to visualize and better understand the requirements.

+- **Requirement Validation**
+  The final activity ensures that the documented requirements accurately reflect stakeholder needs and are achievable within project constraints.
+Validation often involves reviews, inspections, and prototyping to confirm correctness and completeness.

+## Types of Requirements

+### Functional Requirements

+Functional requirements define what the system should do—the specific behaviors or functions the software must perform to meet user needs.

+For the booking management system, examples include:

+- **Hotel Management:** Allow hotel managers to add, update, and delete hotel information through a dedicated portal.
+- **Search Service:** Enable customers to search for hotels based on location, availability, price, and ratings.
+- **Booking Service:** Facilitate booking of rooms by customers, including availability checking and reservation confirmation.
+- **Payment Integration:** Support secure payment processing via third-party services.
+- **View Booking:** Allow both customers and managers to view current and past booking details.
+- **Notification Service:** Send notifications to customers and managers about booking confirmations, cancellations, and special offers.

+### Non-functional Requirements

+Non-functional requirements describe how the system performs its functions—attributes like performance, scalability, reliability, and usability.

+Examples for the booking management system include:

+- **Performance:** The search service must return results within 2 seconds, even during peak traffic.
+- **Scalability:** The system should handle high volumes of user traffic using micro-service architecture and load balancers.
+- **Reliability:** Use master-slave database replication and caching (Redis) to ensure data consistency and availability.
+- **Security:** Secure all payment transactions and protect user data privacy.
+- **Maintainability:** Modular design with separate services (hotel management, booking, view booking) to ease maintenance and updates.
+- **Usability:** Provide intuitive and responsive user portals for customers and hotel managers.
+- **Data Consistency:** Synchronize data across databases using messaging queues and consumers to keep information up to date.